When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 To feel:

-- like they know me just by bingeing my website content.
+- Connected, like they know me just by bingeing my website content.

 But how do I better improve my brand outlook so that all this can happen with ease?

-And so, the dire need for a rebrand came up as the answer to my question—and this led to more planning, researching, and creativity unleashing.
+And so, the dire need for a rebrand came up as the answer to my questions.

-Rebranding is about transforming your business into what you want it to actually represent in your space and for your ideal clients.
-So, while taking e-very-thing into account during this rebrand, I focused on tightening these seven core elements of my brand.
+Rebranding is about transforming your business into what you want it to actually represent (in your space and to your ideal clients).
+So, while taking e-very-thing into account during this rebrand, I focused on tightening seven core elements of my brand.

 1. Color palette